Moonshine-IDE/Moonshine-IDE/README.md

 	```

 In `Moonshine-IDE\ide\MoonshineDESKTOPevolved\src\MoonshineDESKTOP-app.xml`
-- set AIR version for the one you have installed locally eg.
+- By default Moonshine IDE builds with AIR 28.0.
+If you've installed newer version of AIR SDK on your environment (eg. 32.0) change this parameter accordingly:

 	```
 	<application xmlns="http://ns.adobe.com/air/application/32.0">